Mohammad3id/100_days_of_swift/highlights.md

 ## Accessing `self` with `lazy` properties initialization

-`lazy` properties are initialized only when needed, which means they are initialized after their containing struct instance is initailaized, which means we can access `self` in there initialization closure.
+`lazy` properties are initialized only when needed, which means they are initialized after their containing struct instance is initailaized, which means we can access `self` in their initialization closure.
 This can be helpful if a property depends on the values of other properties.

 ```swift
 struct MyStruct {